shifat124/Sauce_Demo_Website_Automation_Using_Selenium/README.md

 ![Log4j Report](https://github.com/shifat124/Sauce_Demo_Website_Automation_Using_Selenium/assets/69003347/00951af0-4f60-47b8-a4a4-9bcef0241a82)

-* The extent report has been given below (using Extent Reports) -
+* The extent report image has been given below (using Extent Reports) -